 - Continue to update your resume and apply to jobs of interest.

 - Meet with a career counselor to discuss your career goals and progress.

 - Attend Quick Questions for resume/cover letter review and career-related questions.

-- Practice your interview skills and network with alumni during our Mock Interview Nights.
+- Practice your interview skills and network with alumni during our Practice Interview Nights.

 - Enhance your networking strategy; continue to attend employer events and workshops.